ionic-zone/ionic.zone/content.md

 * How to deploy an Ionic App as a website
 * How to get an Ionic app from newly created to App Store ready?
 * Hot to change the assets (Icon, Splashscreen) of an Ionic app?
+* What's the fastest way to your own .ipa/.apk?

 ### Update
 * How to upgrade to a new Ionic v2 version